bjowes/cypress-ntlm-auth/README.md

     "cypress-ntlm": "npm run ntlm-proxy && cypress-ntlm open && ntlm-proxy-exit"
 ```

-Whatever other variants for starting Cypress you may need (headless for CI for instance) can easily be added in a similar manner, just replace 'open' with the arguments you need - any arguments that follow cypress-ntlm will be passed on to Cypress.
+Whatever other variants for starting Cypress you may need (headless for CI for instance) can easily be added in a similar manner.
+Just replace 'open' with the arguments you need - any arguments that follow cypress-ntlm will be passed on to Cypress.

 ## Startup

-### npm run
+### npm run cypress-ntlm

 When the additions to package.json are done as described above, the most convenient way to start Cypress with NTLM authentication is